Man in custody after bomb scare at Whenuapai air base

-A major emergency operation at Whenuapai air base has ended in an arrest, with claims an individual drove into a hangar and made threats about explosives.
+A person is in custody after a major emergency operation at Whenuapai Air Force Base, with claims an individual drove into a hangar and made threats about explosives.

-A large number of emergency service vehicles are at an area around the Whenuapai air base, with armed police also responding to the incident.
+A large number of emergency service vehicles are at an area around the air base tonight, with armed police also responding to the incident.

 It's believed the incident began unfolding around 6pm.